 - Enter and optimize SEO information depending on the extension you use.

-Finally, you will be able to display your projects this way:
+Finally, you can display your projects in this way:

-- Add/create a page dedicated to your projects, for example a Portfolio page (or a "Real Estate Sales" page, a "Our Work" page, etc.) and activate the Divi Builder.
+- Add/create a page dedicated to your projects, e.g. a Portfolio page (or a "Real Estate Sales" page, a "Our Projects" page, etc.) and activate the Divi Builder.

-- Parameterize the content of the module (categories, elements, etc.)
+- Set up the content of the module (categories, elements, etc.)

 - Set the Style options.
 The Grid template is often nicer.